vinlok/vinlok.github.io/_posts/linux/2020-01-01-Linux-File Syscalls.md

 1. open(filename,flags,mode)
     - flags represent the mode of file to be open:
+    ```
     O_RDONLY
     O_WRONLY _>
     O_CREAT -> If the name does not exist, create the file.
-If present do noting unless O_EXCL isused O_EXCL
+If present do noting unless O_EXCL isused
+    O_EXCL
     O_SYNC --> Do not buffer at kernel level
     O_NOBLOCK -->  Do not wait if no data is avail (example disk is waiting to read)
+    ```
     open("somefile",O_CREAT|O_WRONLY|O_TRUNCATE)
     means create an new file in wronly mode and truncate it to size 0.
     Thisis equivalent to creat() system call.

     - mode: Permission to be placed on the file: rwxr-wr--

-    - On success returns no-negative integer which is the smallest file descriptor avialble for the given process: usually it is 0 to 1024 but can be set.
+    - On success returns no-negative integer which is the smallest file descriptor available for the given process: usually it is 0 to 1024 but can be set.

     - On error returns -1 and set errorno variable. error can be retrieved using perror()

 2. num_of_bytes_read_into_buff=read(fd,buffer,count_of_bytes)
-    -fd is the file descriptor to read from, buffer is the buffer to read into, count_of_bytes is the max bytes to read.
+    - fd is the file descriptor to read from, buffer is the buffer to read into, count_of_bytes is the max bytes to read.
     - returns -1 on error and sets errorno.
 On success returns the number of bytes read
     - returns 0 if EOF has been reached.
     - Read is always in blocking mode.
 That is if the file is not available to read, this call will wait until it becomes available.